dojot/docs/source/concepts.rst

 After the secure channel is established, the device is able to publish data and also receive data as long as it is authorized to do so.

+Check :doc:`mqtt-tls` for more information on its usage.

 Devices and templates
 *********************